 Before you can do anything with

 pmxcli, you'll need a Remote Agent.
-The simplest way is still to install Panamax and let it do the work for you, but you can follow our instructions to provision a remote yourself.
+The simplest way is still to install Panamax and let it do the work for you.
 Please note that if you have a Remote Agent from before Agent Installer release 0.1.3, you can still use the

 pmxcli, but you should read the "SSL Warnings" section of the README.